slmjy/slmjy.github.io/_posts/2015-12-21-Choosing-Mocking-for-.NET.md

 modified: 2015-12-21
 comments: true
 ---

+Statically-typed languages like C# offer developers benefits to build a solid and reliable design for all abstractions and if it compiles, it's already a half-way to be working.
+For other half of this road we need testing, and unlike manual or system testing in a specially prepared environment, developer can check a lot of stuff by writing atomic tests, called UnitTests, that do not require any envoronment or dependencies to execute and taht makes them fast and lightweight.
+Imagine you test a class, interacting with a web-service.
+And you don't want to set-up this web-service to test your code, or you even cannot do that due to platform, time or security limitations.
+So you make a stupid version of this service api, that returns predefined data for that.
+That is called a *Stub*
+While writing tests against this *Stub* you add functionality to record, how many calls you received to a particular address, or what parameters were passed, Your Stub becomes a *Mock*
+And following a golden DRY rool of programmers not to repeat themselves we come to a task of choosing a Mocking Framework, for which this article can be of help.

 ### obsoletion of **RhinoMocks** and mystery of **Microsoft Fake**
 * * *
 First I have to say that the only major mocking library you should stay from is… a well known old-school Rhino Mocks.
 Because it is old in design and abandoned.
 There was an attempt to resurrect it in 2014, and it seems to have failed. **v4** of RhinoMocks is still in alpha!